Cognigy/Documentation/docs/en/docs/agent-assist/voice-agent-assist/voice-overview.md

 # Agent Assist for Voice

+!!! warning
+    This functionality is deprecated.
+Use the [Voice Copilot](../../ai/endpoints/voice-copilot.md) Endpoint instead.

 This feature provides Agent Assist Workspace for integration into contact center voice deployments.

 To set up Agent Assist for Voice, you'll need a Main Flow that can transfer the call to a human agent, as well as an Agent Assist Workspace Flow.
 The Workspace Flow must be configured with a Webhook Endpoint to receive the transcription of the audio stream